 There was a transitional arrangement for beef herds in Queensland to claim a J-BAS score of 7, but that ceased on 30 June 2018.

-Any beef herd which wants to progress or regain J-BAS score 7 must have a biosecurity plan signed by a veterinary advisor and must now undergo a Sample Test (210-300 samples, depending on herd size).
+Any beef herd which wants to progress to J-BAS score 7 must have a biosecurity plan signed by a veterinary advisor and undergo a Sample Test (210-300 samples, depending on herd size).

 Safely purchasing and selling livestock

 Producers introducing livestock onto their properties should seek assurances about the health of the livestock as part of their property biosecurity management plans.